-In other words, as Noam Chomsky once put it, the etiquette guide suggests sticking with topics that have no importance for our lives.
+In other words, as Noam Chomsky once put it (albeit in another context altogether), the etiquette guide suggests sticking with topics that have "no importance for our lives."

 The daughter of architect Bruce Price, Post (born Emily Price) was a late-19th/early-20th century American aristocrat and socialite.
 Can her “advice” be traced back further in time?

 Philip Dormer Stanhope, the Fourth Earl of Chesterfield, was born in 1694 and died in 1773.
 His statement on polite conversation, partially quoted above, does appear to express sentiments similar to those of Post.